Expertise

 Effective training devotes 80% of the time spent doing exercises that actively mobilize knowledge and anchor it in memory.
 To strengthen memory, suggest targeted and complementary activities:

-• Interactive simulations : These activities Immersive the learner in a dynamic scenario.
-Unlike case studies, he interacts directly with content to test his skills in Situations close to reality.
+• Interactive simulations: These activities Immersive the learner in a dynamic scenario.
+Unlike case studies, he interacts directly with content to test his skills in realistic situations.

 Personalized feedback to make progress

-The feedbacks give full meaning to the exercises.
-To be effective, they must:
+The feedback gives meaning to the exercises.
+To be effective, it must:

 • Adapting to the learner by highlighting areas for improvement and reinforcing achievements for wrong answers.